Codium-ai/mgmt-portal-docs/docs/general/main.md

 Once you have successfully logged in, you will be directed to the Qodo Dashboard.
 The dashboard offers the following features:

--   Install qodoMate extension in your IDE
+-   Install qodo Gen extension in your IDE

--   Connect qodoPR to repositories,
+-   Connect qodo Merge to repositories,

 -   Invite members to join dIscord community, and

 -   Invite team members to join your team.

-## Install qodoMate Extension for Supported IDEs
+## Install qodo Gen Extension for Supported IDEs

 ![account_settings](../assets/supported_IDE.png)